AlexAnzolaJ/html-css-101-cwe-materials/readme.md

 	- img
 	- a

-- This is your opportunity to grab the attention of students and get them excited about code.
-Encourage students to show their neighbor what their site is looking like so far, etc.
 - If you would like you can have students practice searching img and a tags on their own and implement them in Code Pen.
 A recommended search I like to tell student's about is "img tag mdn."
 MDN is a resource I highly recommend.

 ## HTML Scaffold (15 mins)